Mesoscopic model for soft flowing systems with tunable viscosity ratio: NUMERICAL SIMULATIONS

 When no droplets are present in the system ($\Phi = 0$), the usual Poiseuille flow profile for a pure fluid is obtained, as shown in the left panel of Fig.~\ref{FIG4b}.
-In Fig.~\ref{FIG4b}, left panel, we show the velocity profile for different volume fractions at ${\bar F_b} = 37$, where the velocity $ \bar u $ is average velocity along $ x $ direction.
+In Fig.~\ref{FIG4b}, left panel, we show the velocity profile for different volume fractions at ${\bar F_b} = 37$ and $M = 1$, where $ \bar u $ is the average velocity along $ x $ direction.
 As expected, when $\Phi$ is increased, the velocity profile flattens gradually in the central region of the channel, which is consistent with previous results \cite{sbragaglia2012emergence,foglino2017flow}.
 To quantify the effect of increasing the volume fraction, we estimate the relative effective viscosity $\mu_r \equiv \mu_{ {\mbox{eff}}}/\mu_B$ as the ratio of flow rates $\mu_r(\Phi) = Q(\Phi=0)/Q(\Phi)$, where $Q=\int_0^L {\bar u(y)dy}$.
 A plot of $\mu_r$ as a function of $\Phi$ at ${\bar F_b} = 37$ is shown in the right panel of Fig.~\ref{FIG4b}.
-It can be seen that the relative effective viscosity increases nonlinearly with $ \Phi $, which is consistent with previous results for a similar system with neutral wetting boundaries for the droplets (see the inset of Fig. 2 in \cite{foglino2017flow}).
-As summarized in the comprehensive reviews \cite{derkach2009rheology,bullard2009comparison}, a number of investigators have proposed expressions for the effective viscosity of an emulsion as a function of the volume fraction.
+It can be seen that the relative effective viscosity increases nonlinearly with $ \Phi $, as observed also for a similar system with neutral wetting boundaries for the droplets \cite{foglino2017flow}.
+A number of expressions for the effective viscosity of an emulsion as a function of the volume fraction are available in the literature \cite{derkach2009rheology,bullard2009comparison}.
 Based on the differential effective medium theory, Bullard \textit{et al.} \cite{bullard2009comparison} proposed the following model,